ems00023/Homework1Southwell/README.md

 # Assignment 2: Prototype Development and Research for Web Application
 ## Project Overview
-This application is a protoype for a climate data based web application.
-It aims to help event planners and everyday people plan for future events by providing them with accurate weather predictions.
+This application is a prototype for a climate data-based web application.
+It aims to help event planners and everyday people plan for future events by providing accurate weather predictions.
 This project has a home page as well as a search page.
-It currently in the prototype phase, meaning not everything has functionality yet, however the layout is there.
+It is currently in the prototype phase, meaning not everything has functionality yet.
+However, the layout is there.

 ## Page Description
+Two pages were created for the site.
+One being a home page and the other being used for searching locations.
 ### Home Page
+The first thing on the home page is a level one heading providing a call to action.
+Following that is an anchor element that navigates the user from the home page to the search page.
+This is done by using the (<a>) function with the hypertext reference (here).
+The next item on the home page is the second-level header.
+This serves as a title for the table that follows.
+The table includes reasons why this application can help you.
+The table has two rows and is styled with stripes, using “table table-striped.”
+Next on the home page is another level two header.
+This header is a title for the list that follows.
+The list is a part of my unique HTML Element that wasn’t discussed in class.
+I was inspired by other websites that provide lists.
+This list lists popular destinations.
+Currently, it is just a list, but in the future, I want to be able to make the list interactive and lead them to search results.
 ### Search Page

 ## Research Summary